PrivateVPN Review: Quick Expert Summary

 - No-logs policy.
 PrivateVPN doesn’t log your online traffic or personal information.

 - Kill switch.
 This feature shuts down your internet access if your VPN connection accidentally drops, preventing any possible traffic and data leaks.
-The kill switch is only available for Android and Windows.
+The kill switch is available on Android, Windows, and macOS.

 PrivateVPN doesn’t have extras like an ad and malware blocker and split-tunneling.
 Competitors like ProtonVPN and Private Internet Access have ad and malware blockers that get rid of online ads (allowing websites to load faster) and prevent you from visiting malicious sites.
 Split-tunneling lets you choose which apps go through the VPN server, and which traffic goes through your local network.
 These are definitely extras I’d like to see included in PrivateVPN.